Skip To Main Content

 LETRS Questions:

-● How many eligible teachers in your school have completed Volume 1 ONLY of LETRS?: 1
+• How many eligible teachers in your school have completed Volume 1 ONLY of LETRS?: 2

-● How many eligible teachers in your school have completed Volumes 1 and 2 of LETRS?: 15
+• How many eligible teachers in your school have completed Volumes 1 and 2 of LETRS?: 13

-● How many eligible teachers in your school are beginning Volume 1 of LETRS this year (or have not yet started or completed Volume 1)?: 6
+• How many eligible teachers in your school are beginning Volume 1 of LETRS this year (or have not yet started or completed Volume 1)?: 5

 Section A: Describe how reading assessment and instruction for all PreK-5th grade students in the school includes oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension to aid in the comprehension of texts to meet grade‑level English/Language Arts standards.

+Reading assessment and instruction for PreK-5th grade scholars is a comprehensive process that integrates various components essential for developing proficient readers.
 At W.B.
-Goodwin Elementary, scholars in grades PreK-5th focus on phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-Our scholars progress through the framework that educators use to identify where they are in their reading development and tailor instruction to meet their needs.
-By supporting scholars through each of these stages, educators can foster a love of reading and ensure that all scholars become proficient readers.The curricula used to facilitate this learning includes Creative Curriculum, Heggerty instruction, CKLA (Core Knowledge Language Arts) Skills strand, and EL Module lessons.
+Goodwin Elementary, scholars in grades PreK-5th focus on the five pillars of reading instruction (phonemic awareness, phonics, fluency, vocabulary, and comprehension).
+Our scholars progress through the framework that educators use to identify where they are in their reading development and tailor instruction to meet their individual needs.
+By supporting scholars through each of these stages, educators can foster a love of reading and ensure that all scholars become proficient readers.
+The curricula used to facilitate this learning includes Creative Curriculum, Heggerty instruction, and the CKLA (Core Knowledge Language Arts) Skills and Knowledge strands.

-Section B: Document how Word Recognition assessment and instruction for PreK-5th grade scholars are further aligned to the science of reading, structured literacy and foundational literacy skills.
+Section B: Document how Word Recognition assessment and instruction for PreK-5th grade scholars are further aligned to the science of reading, structured literacy, and foundational literacy skills.

 Section C: Document how the school uses universal screener data and diagnostic assessment data to determine targeted pathways of intervention (word recognition or language comprehension) for scholars in PreK-5th grade who have failed to demonstrate grade‑level reading proficiency.

-The literacy coach, administration, and interventionists collaborate to analyze data from assessments like myIGDIs, KRA, FastBridge, and i-Ready diagnostics to determine the support needed for scholars.
+The literacy coach, administration, and reading interventionists collaborate to analyze data from assessments like myIGDIs, KRA, FastBridge, and i-Ready reading diagnostics to determine the support needed for our scholars.
 They consider both current results and past growth, incorporating educator input for a holistic view.
 This teamwork enables the creation of flexible learning pathways.
 The MTSS process allows for further analysis to identify next steps, including Individual Problem Solving (IPS) or transitioning out of interventions.

 Section D: Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.

+Our system for engaging parents in supporting literacy at home is multifaceted, involving workshops, resources, direct communication, parent-teacher conferences, and community events.
+This collaborative approach empowers parents to play an active role in their child’s reading and writing journeys.
 Parents are actively involved in discussions about data that affect their child’s education.
-Throughout the year, they are invited to participate in various programs such as Principal Chats, Parenting Classes, Data Conferences, Literacy Night, and Book Fairs.
+Throughout the school year, they are invited to participate in various programs such as Principal Chats, Parenting Classes, Data Conferences, Literacy Night, and Book Fairs.
+Parents are encouraged to reach out to their child’s teacher if they have any academic concerns in literacy.
+Teachers are encouraged to do the same.
 Additionally, we provide printed and online resources and newsletters that offer strategies for supporting their child’s reading and writing development at home.
-This year, we are embarking on PAWS for Literacy as a way to bring trained therapy dogs into our school to encourage and promote literacy through reading.
-It will allow our scholars to see the value of the home-school connection.
+Last year, we embarked (pun intended) on PAWS for Literacy as a way to bring trained therapy dogs into our school to encourage and promote literacy through reading.
+It allowed our scholars to see the value of the home-school connection.
+We’re excited to continue this program this school year, focusing on our 1st grade scholars.
+All K-3 parents also receive a Read to Succeed Family Letter, translated into 10+ languages, that outlines in family-friendly language: What is the Science of Reading?, What does the South Carolina Read to Succeed Act mean for my student?, How will the school keep me informed about my student’s reading development?, How can I help my student become a good reader?, in addition to a direct link to the CCSD Read to Succeed webpage which includes even more ideas for supporting readers at home.

 Section E: Document how the school provides for the monitoring of reading achievement and growth at the classroom and school level with decisions about PreK-5th grade intervention based on all available data to ensure grade-level proficiency in reading.